elitizon/elitizonweb/data/blog/2020/09-04-how-to-query-shopify-with-graphql/index.md

 coverCredit: Raphaël MANSUY
 ---

-# How to query Shopify with the GraphQL API

 ## What problem do we solve

 [Shopify](https://www.shopify.com) provides an API that can be used to implement: